Tymek/fancyindex/README.md

 ## Screenshot

 ![Picture of FancyIndex in action on a computer.](https://raw.github.com/mcdado/fancyindex/master/screenshot.jpg)
-Thanks to [PlaceTt by breezi](http://placeit.breezi.com/) for the screenshot.
+Thanks to [PlaceIt by breezi](http://placeit.breezi.com/) for the screenshot.

 ![An iPhone screenshot of FancyIndex.](https://raw.github.com/mcdado/fancyindex/master/screenshot_iphone.jpg)